 In 2018, 698 (3.9 percent) female-headed households lived in Santa Fe Springs.
 Four hundred sixteen households (416), or 8.0 percent of total households, were female-headed with own their children.
-Most female-headed households (57.6 percent) lived in owner-occupied units.
+Most female-headed households (57.6 percent) lived in owneroccupied units.

-A larger proportion of female-headed households live in poverty (22 percent) compared with all City households (13 percent).
+A larger proportion of female-headed households live in poverty (22 percent) compared with all City households (13 percent) and Los Angeles County (29 percent).
 Lower income single-parent households can benefit from programs that provide direct rental assistance and in general, programs that will facilitate the development of affordable housing.